Michael-Reefe/Loki.jl/README.md

 ---

 ## V. Examples
+Please see `examples/example.ipynb` for a full example notebook.

 The main steps one must follow to fit a cube using LOKI are as follows:
 1. Load in the LOKI module following the instructions in [Installation](#ii-installation).
 Typically, this means including a block of code at the top of your file that looks something like this:
 ```julia